vishalbasra/vishalbasra.github.io/_posts/2017-08-21-Linux-as-a-Domain-Member.md

 - Change the resolver nameserver and the search domain to the AD server!

-- Check the linux system clock, becaseu kerberos uses the timestamp as a part of it's protocol and if the clock on the client / server is too skewed then kerberos will fail
+- Check the linux system clock, because kerberos uses the timestamp as a part of it's protocol and if the clock on the client / server is too skewed then kerberos will fail

   So ensure that the date, time are running fine, try starting the `NTPD` daemon!